 Rethinking market access

-In developed economies, market access is chiefly concerned with pricing and with satisfying local conditions, such as obtaining the appropriate ASMR and SMR ratings in France.
+In developed economies, market access is chiefly concerned with pricing and with satisfying local conditions, such as obtaining the appropriate ASMR and SMR ratings2 in France.
 In emerging economies, the challenge is more complex.
 Drug companies seeking market access for their products are usually competing for attention and funding not just with other pharma companies and other disease areas, but with defense, education, and other government-funded sectors.
 At the same time, healthcare spending is lower than in developed economies.
-In 2012, public health expenditure amounted to 6.3 percent of GDP in Turkey, 6.3 percent in Russia, 5.4 percent in China, and 4.0 percent in India, compared with 9.4 percent in the UK and 11.3 percent in Germany.
+In 2012, public health expenditure amounted to 6.3 percent of GDP in Turkey, 6.3 percent in Russia, 5.4 percent in China, and 4.0 percent in India, compared with 9.4 percent in the UK and 11.3 percent in Germany.3

 This complexity means that multinational drug companies need to define market access in a broader and more integrated way in emerging markets, to cover three core areas.
 The first is regulatory: obtaining marketing authorizations in a timely manner through initiatives such as securing local medical share of voice at the prelaunch phase (for instance, by involving medical thought leaders in local late-stage clinical trials).
 The second area is pricing and reimbursement: securing appropriate price levels and inclusion in reimbursement lists by generating compelling local evidence and conducting successful interventions and negotiations.
 And the third area is infrastructure: addressing bottlenecks in healthcare infrastructure and health-system resources through initiatives such as supporting physician education in a specialty that is not sufficiently represented in a particular country.